Free Services for Senior Citizens: Government and Other Options

 Free Legal Services

 If you need free legal help, there are many organizations that can help you connect with a pro bono attorney or provide free advice.
-Service may be limited, with those seniors with low incomes given first priority for assistance.
+Service may be limited, with priority given to low-income seniors.

 The American Bar Association allows you to ask questions and have a lawyer answer them for free.
 Many law schools also have a pro bono program.
 Use this directory to search for pro bono programs in your state.